 Turabian = Kate L. Turabian’s Manual for Writers of Research Papers, Theses, and Dissertations

-Turabian is the student version of The Chicago Manual of Style, aimed at high school and college students who are writing papers, theses, and dissertations.
+Turabian is the student version of The Chicago Manual of Style, aimed at high school and college students who are writing papers, theses, and dissertations that are not intended for publication.
 The Chicago Manual of Style is aimed at professional scholars and publishers.
-Think of Turabian as Chicago for beginners.
+The two books are compatible; both are official Chicago style.

 Turabian is written in Chicago style, but it’s much shorter than CMOS.
 There are many websites that show examples of citations in Turabian style.
 Here’s our quick guide.